sonata-nfv/tng-sdk-validation/README.md

 # tng-sdk-validation

 This repository contains the `tng-sdk-validation` component that is part of the European H2020 project [5GTANGO](http://www.5gtango.eu) NFV SDK.
 This component can be used to validate the syntax, integrity and topology of 5GTANGO file descriptors.

-`tng-sdk-validation` can be used through the CLI, as service  or as a micro-service running inside a docker container.
+Besides, `tng-sdk-validation` can be used through the CLI, as service  or as a micro-service running inside a docker container.

+## Documentation

+Please refer to the [wiki](https://github.com/sonata-nfv/tng-sdk-validation/wiki) of the project for a more detailed documentation.

 # Installation and Dependencies

 This tool has been designed to be executed in Linux system and Python 3.6 or higher.
-It's necessary to install [tng-sdk-project](https://github.com/sonata-nfv/tng-sdk-project).

-Moreover, it is necessary to install [requirements](https://github.com/sonata-nfv/tng-sdk-validation/blob/master/requirements.txt).
+In addition, it is necessary to have installed the [tng-sdk-project](https://github.com/sonata-nfv/tng-sdk-project) before starting.

-You can install them with the following statement.
+Other requirements are specified [here](https://github.com/sonata-nfv/tng-sdk-validation/blob/master/requirements.txt).
+They can be installed with the following statement:

 ```
 pip3 install -r requirements.txt
 ```